Categorical localization for the coherent-constructible correspondence: Preliminaries

 Denote the dg category of coherent sheaves on $X_\Sigma$ by $\Coh X_\Sigma$ which is localized at quasi-isomorphisms.
 We also denote by $\cSh_{\Lambda_{\Sigma}}(T^n)$ the dg category of $\bR$-constructible objects on $T^n$ whose microsupports are contained in $\Lambda_\Sigma$ (which is also localized at quasi-isomorphisms).
 When $\Sigma$ is complete, there is a well-defined fully faithful morphism (cf.\ \cite{FLTZ, Tr})

 We will recall the construction of $\kappa_\Sigma$ in the next section.

-Fang-Liu-Treumann-Zaslow formulated the following conjecture called {\em the coherent-constructible correspondence} and its equivariant version and proved the latter \cite{FLTZ, FLTZ2}. \begin{conjecture}[The coherent-constructible correspondence, CCC] For a smooth complete fan $\Sigma$, the morphism \eqref{mor:ccc} induces a quasi-equivalence of dg categories. \end{conjecture}
+Fang--Liu--Treumann--Zaslow formulated the following conjecture, called the \emph{coherent-constructible correspondence}, and its equivariant version, and proved the latter (\cite{FLTZ, FLTZ2}). \begin{conjecture}[The coherent-constructible correspondence, CCC] For a smooth complete fan $\Sigma$, the morphism \eqref{mor:ccc} induces a quasi-equivalence of dg categories. \end{conjecture}